Hamlin and Newman contrast risk and reward at Daytona 500

 Fellow driver Ryan Newman was hospitalized in serious condition after a terrifying crash at Daytona International Speedway during the final lap.

+According to the Associated Press, safety workers rolled his car back onto its wheels before he was removed.
+Newman was taken by ambulance to a hospital.

 It took nearly two hours for NASCAR to announce Newman did not have life-threatening injuries.
+A statement said that he “is in serious condition, but doctors have indicated his injuries are not life threatening.”

 Hamlin was criticized for celebrating his second consecutive Daytona 500 win.
 He says he was unaware Newman was injured.